 Major conflicts of this era include the Thirty Years’ War in Europe, the Kongo Civil War in Africa, the Qing conquest of the Ming in Asia, the Spanish conquest of Peru in South America, and the American Revolutionary War in North America.

-315,000 – 868,000 humans were killed in 12 years War of the Three Kingdoms (British Civil Wars) between Kingdoms of England, Ireland and Scotland.
+315,000 – 868,000 humans were killed in 12 years War of the Three Kingdoms (British Civil Wars) between the Kingdoms of England, Ireland, and Scotland.